 In an earlier post mention was made of the role of the molecule oxytocin in the formation of the mother and child bond and how some people react to such knowledge very negatively.
 That there are chemical triggers involved in this form of love reduces us to no more than automatons in their view, puppets of the evolutionary selection pressures that formed us right down to our most intimate subjectivity.
 I don’t think this view is necessarily wrong so much as it is incomplete, basically a really strange way to look at things.
 If love were not to have any embodiment in our biochemical makeup, if it were completely transcendent, an ethereal Platonic thought involving no neurotransmitters – that would somehow make that love more real?
 “As if because love is as real as chemicals it is somehow less real in fact.”

 We need to look carefully at this Cartesian inheritance towards our biochemical makeup if we are ever going to make heads or tails out of the ecstasies and degradations of the human being.
 This fear of a pervasive nihilism hiding in our bright sided consumer society is one we will pick up by and by.
-The puppets and the cosmic horror are not only for Halloween for those of us carrying on traditions that include numerous adepts meditating in cremation grounds.
+The puppets and the cosmic horror are not only for Halloween.
 But that is for another time, the point now is best stated bluntly: love is not the only emotion carrying chemical signatures, violent aggression does as well.

 Fear of overly simplistic interpretations of a gene for criminality being used by society’s law courts cautions us to be careful with discussions of the biological basis of crime.
 An ugly history of racism and eugenics equally urge caution when discussing the physiological markers that indicate a predisposition for committing violent crimes.
 That there are such markers is accepted by most researchers involved with The Anatomy of Violence: The Biological Roots of Crime as the title of Adrian Raine’s book on the subject so aptly states.
 Still, the science the book covers is controversial.